jkawamoto/ctranslate2-rs/README.md

 [![Rust library](https://github.com/jkawamoto/ctranslate2-rs/actions/workflows/ci.yaml/badge.svg)](https://github.com/jkawamoto/ctranslate2-rs/actions/workflows/ci.yaml)

 This library provides Rust bindings for [OpenNMT/CTranslate2](https://github.com/OpenNMT/CTranslate2).
-At this time, it has only been tested and confirmed to work on Intel Mac and Linux.
+At this time, it has only been tested and confirmed to work on macOS and Linux.

-## Compilation
+# Compilation

-On Linux, [OpenBLAS](https://www.openblas.net/) is required.
+For macOS, users should utilize the built-in [Accelerate](https://developer.apple.com/documentation/accelerate) framework, eliminating the need for additional libraries.

+On Linux, users have the option to use either OpenBLAS or Intel MKL:

-Please add the path to the directory containing `libopenblas.a` to `LIBRARY_PATH` environment variable.
+- If using OpenBLAS, please add the path to the directory containing `libopenblas.a` to the `LIBRARY_PATH` environment variable.
+- If using Intel MKL, ensure to enable the `mkl` feature.

+Both macOS and Linux require the installation of CMake to compile the library.

 ## Model Conversion for CTranslate2